maryletteroa/maryletteroa.github.io/_posts/2025-03-20-Apache-Kafka.md

 Recommended to create at least 2 replicas (3 brokers).
 Configure replication factor on topic-level basis; by default this is set to 1 (every message is stored once in one broker).
 Recommended to set to 3 in production.

 Falling partitions can be set in addition, which are passive partitions in case of active follower failure.

+## Controller and it's responsibilities

+Who decides which broker becomes leader of the particular partition?
+Who decides Partition 0 resides in Broker 0, Partition-1 in Broker 1.
+Who reassigns a partition when a broker fails?
+Job of one broker assigned as controller

+One of the brokers serves as the controller which is responsible for managing the states of partitions and replicas and for performing administrative tasks like reassigning partitions.
+Controller is elected automatically by Zookeeper.

+Controller decides which broker becomes leader of the particular partition, and which become followers.
+It also decides which partition resides in which broker and reassigns partitions in case of broker failure.

+## How producers write messages to the topic

+Producers can produce messages into different partitions in different brokers.
+They can also be setup to write only into specific partitions e.g. when using keys since messages with the same key needs to be in the same partition.
+Otherwise, messages can be written in round-robin fashion across partitions of a topic.
+New messages are only added after older messages.

+Existing messages are immutable and producers are not able to change these existing messages.

+Multiple producers can write messages to the same topic and partition in parallel.

+## How consumers read messages from the topic

+It's possible for consumers to consume messages from one or more topics, in one or more partitions.

+It's also possible to have multiple consumers consume from the same topic.
+These consumers are in a consumer group.
+In such case, every message may be consumed by only one consumer in the consumer group.

+Consumers can consume messages from beginning, actively wait for new messages, or specify an offset from which to start consuming.

+Messages in brokers remain there independent of the read status of the consumers.